-Management does not anticipate that the adoption of the amendment in the future will have a significant impact on the Group's consolidated financial statements.
+The adoption of the amendment did not have a significant impact on the Group's consolidated financial statements.

 Annual Improvements 2018-2020 Cycle

 Amendment to IAS 1 simplifies the application of IFRS 1 by a subsidiary that becomes a first-time adopter after its parent in relation to the measurement of cumulative translation differences.
 Subsidiary that is a first-time adopter later than its parent might have been required to keep two parallel sets of accounting records for cumulative translation differences based on different dates of transition to IFRSs.
 However, the amendment extends the exemption to cumulative translation differences to reduce costs for first-time adopters.